What is OTIF (On-Time In-Full)? Formula, Example & Importance (2026 Guide)

 🎯 Why is OTIF Important?

-OTIF is not just a metric—it directly impacts business performance and customer relationships.
+OTIF is not just a metric—it directly impacts overall business performance, operational efficiency, and long-term customer relationships.
+Companies that consistently meet OTIF targets build trust, reduce costs, and gain a strong position in the market.

 1. Customer Satisfaction